HemitSystemutvikling/ePROM/Integrasjonsguide.md

 * smsText – Nonsensitive message to be sent
 * nationalId  - The national id number of the patient the ordered form is addressing (must be either Norsk fødselsnummer or D-nummer)
 * phoneNumber - Optional.
-The mobile number if provided
+The mobile number if provided The mobile number if provided One of the parameters nationalId or phoneNumber must be provided.

 One of the parameters nationalId or phoneNumber must be provided.